 PSILO DENDRO – MESA POTAMOS – AMIANTOS – PSILO DENDRO

-Duration: 6 hours 5 minutes without stops.
+Duration: Approximately 6 hours without stops.
 Add around an hour if you want to include the Loumata tous Aetous nature trail in Amiantos.

 Difficulty: Numerous gentle climbs and descents.
 Quite a steep climb on asphalt road halfway through the walk – nothing too hard.
 Plenty of shade throughout the walk